BernhardPosselt/presentations/slides/aiagents.md

 ---

-## Giving a Helping Hand: Tools
+## Giving a Helping Hand: Tools (MCP)

-* Used to give the AI agent a callback that they can execute
+* Used to give the AI agent a list of well-defined callbacks that they can execute on the host, including passing in parameters from the LLM
 * Can implement anything starting from reading files to requiring user interaction
-* Can receive parameters from the AI agent through annotations
 * Can cut down on context size by providing a filtered answer
 * Can query web services such as Google Maps or execute web requests using Selenium
 * Bunch of predefined tools like asking users or reading/writing to files